There is a dark mode button on the bottom right

 People become mad with power.
 That was the truth and is the truth.
 Once you’ve come to accept it like the rest of us, treat yourself to some food and forget the world.

 And speaking of treating myself, the start of my new life should be marked with celebration!
-The convenience store down right around the corner should carry exactly what I need.
+The convenience store down the corner should carry exactly what I need.
 I stumbled into my shoes and out the door.
 My legs carried me over the cracked concrete, dappled shadows, and past blooming hedges.
 At the end of it all stood the oh-so-prestigious 7/11.

 The cashier glanced up from a magazine partially hidden behind the cash register and flashed a tepid smile.
 I made my way through the aisles and located the ramen section which was nestled in between the chips section and the row of drinks in the back.
 I selected 15 bags for $5– enough to last me three weeks.